zabokaa/vina/README.md

 ## User Stories

+### As a Guest-user [...]

+- I want to read recommendations (posts and comments).
+- I want to easily navigate the site.
+- I want to be able to create my own profile.

 ### As a Logged-in-user [...]

 - I want to add and delete wines to my private library/vinotheque.
 - I want to commment on my own or others users' post.
 - I want to be able to edit or delete my comments.
 - I want to see if I am logged-in or not.
-- I want to lika and unlike Posts.
+- I want to like and unlike Posts.
 - I want to see the list of all my liked Posts, and being transferred to that one when clicking on it.
+- I want to create a new Wine Diary entry, where I can decide by myself if I want to add an image, a memory text, or a foodpairing hint.
+- I want to see a list of all my diaries (or "nor entries yet" when there are none) with name of wine, ordered by my rating.
-- I want to be transferred to the Post when
+- I want to display the specific diary entry when clicking on the name.
-- I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.

-### As a Guest-user [...]

-- I want to read recommendations (posts and comments).
-- I want to easily navigate the site.
-- I want to be able to create my own profile.
+- I want to delete a diary entry.

 ### As a Super-user = Admin [...]